 Field Potted Shrubs

-This is because the field soil will stay moist longer than a lighter container mix.
+The field soil will stay moist longer than a lighter container mix.
 You will not have a soil interface problem caused by planting light soil mixes in the heavier soils found in most landscape sites.
-Also, if the plant wilts from shock or a temporary lack of moisture, the field grown plant will recover where a container grown plant may not.
+If the plant wilts from shock or a temporary lack of moisture, the field-grown plant will recover.
+We’re proud to say that we offer plants that live a long time, thanks to our specific growing techniques.

 Copyright © 2019 Hinsdale Nurseries.
 All rights reserved.